The Makings of a Hospitable Hotel Website

 Clear call to action and easy navigation

-Users also need to be able to easily get around your site.
+Users also need to be able to get around your site quickly.
 The Grove Hotel’s site has a simple and elegant menu setup:

 the-grove-hotel

-Options for getting around the site are clearly displayed at the top of the page, and navigation doesn’t get in the way of appearance.
+To book a room, the user can simply click “book now” or enter the date they’ll arrive.
+Options for getting around the site are clearly displayed at the top of the page, and navigation doesn’t interfere with appearance.

 leoneck-hotel-zurich